brianhill/deep-springs-observatory/index.md

 ## Mount

-The Edge HD 11 will be carried by a [Losmandy G11G](http://www.losmandy.com/g-11.html):
+The EdgeHD 11 will be carried by a [Losmandy G11G](http://www.losmandy.com/g-11.html):

 ![Losmandy G11G](./photos/LosmandyG11G.jpg)